shsun/xray/openresty/README.txt

 http {
-	lua_shared_dict dogs 10m; # shared data in lua, you can use this cache in lua via ngx.shared.dogs server {
+	lua_shared_dict shared_data 10m; # shared data in lua, you can use this cache in lua via ngx.shared.dogs server {
     	location /set {
         	content_by_lua '